klgunst/doci/README.md

     > cd build
     > cmake ..
     > make

+To enable the build of the doxygen documentation change the cmake command to:

+    > cmake -DBUILD_DOXYGEN=ON ..

+Building the documentation then happens by:

+    > make doc

 The number of threads used by openMP can be specified by setting the OMP_NUM_THREADS variable. e.g.: